webmasterkai/wayoffthegrid/docs/orientation/4-rigging.md

 Ask the crane operator, who will be placing the mast into the boat, for their preference as to whether the mast should be forward side up or aft face up on the supports.
 After the spreaders are attached, you will not be able to roll the mast on the supports.
 It is preferable to have the track (aft face) side up, it is then much easier to install the Batt-Cars®.
 Offshore SparsTM, our mast builder, labels all the components in your mast and rigging to avoid confusion.
 This is particularly important when attaching the spreaders and shrouds as mixing pieces will lead to extra hours of work.
 Labels should also be used whenever the mast is removed from the boat for winter storage or other reasons.

 Insert the spreader bars into the mast.
 Layout the shrouds on each side of the mast in their respective positions, attach the spreaders to the spreader bars with the clevis pin heads on the upper side of each spreader.
 Insert the cotter (split) pins and spread the legs about 45°.
 Tape over the pins with a continuous wrap completely around the spreader using a stretchy plastic tape.
 (Rig RapTM is one - brand).
 When you have unrolled the shrouds, you will see a tag on each identifying it.
 Wrap the turnbuckles in rags or cover with plastic bags to keep them clean while you drag the shrouds around the mast.
 Attach the lower shrouds to their respective tangs and then with twine tie them to the mast at their bottom ends.
-Be sure the forward lowers are forward and the aft n lowers are aft; port and starboard can be swapped but not forward and aft.
+Be sure the forward lowers are forward and the aft lowers are aft; port and starboard can be swapped but not forward and aft.
 The intermediate shrouds are then attached and led down along the mast, don't put them into the spreader caps until after the cap shrouds have been attached.

 At the end of each spreader is a cap held on by two screws.
 The upper spreader caps have one hole for the cap shroud.
 Remove the caps and lay the cap shroud into the groove and reattach the spreader cap.
 It is advisable to put a small amount of silicone sealant onto the threads of the screws.
 This has a double purpose: It prevents the screws from backing out and it reduces dissimilar metal corrosion between the SS screws and the aluminum of the spreader.
 You will see two holes in the lower spreader cap, the larger diameter one is for the cap shroud, the other of course is for the  intermediate shroud.
 Replace caps the same as for the upper spreaders.

 Pull all shrouds as tight as possible down along the mast and tie them off.
 Be  sure that the lines holding the shrouds can be reached from the deck as themast is being lowered into the mast partners.
 The furling gear should be put together by a professional yacht rigger to ensure correct assembly.
 This is a responsibility of the commissioning dealer.
 The furling lines are marked for genoa and jib and they are also of differing sizes:  5/16" x 70 ft. for the jib and 3/8" x 90 ft. for the genoa.
 After the two furling headstays are assembled, they may be attached to their proper tangs as can be the backstay.
 The weight of the furling drums requires secure lashing to the mast.
 Although the headstays will sag to the ground along their length, don't tie them up to the mast.
-They need to be free as the mast is 'I lowered into the mast partners. "' The halyards are marked as to purpose and there are messenger lines run in , | the mast to facilitate pulling the halyards through.
+They need to be free as the mast is lowered into the mast partners.
+The halyards are marked as to purpose and there are messenger lines run in, the mast to facilitate pulling the halyards through.
 Even when you have accomplished rigging your mast by yourself, at this point a 1 crane is necessary for the actual stepping.
 Let the boat yard do it!
 You can facilitate matters by removing the saloon table, picking up the floorboards in the way of the mast, taking down the wooden mast ring on the overhead and having cardboard ready to wrap around the mast as it is lowered into the deck.
 The cardboard will keep scratches on the mast to a minimum.

 ## Tuning at Dockside